Martin Auto Museum: Martin Auto Museum

 In 2005, Martin organized his vehicles into a private collection and in 2008, he founded the Martin Auto Museum.
 The museum was originally located in a nondescript commercial building which Martin purchased alongside Interstate 17 on a frontage road in north Phoenix.
 The majority of the vehicles belong to Martin while a couple belong to the museum's board members.

 The museum moved to a much larger location on the northwest 43rd Avenue and Thunderbird Road in early 2022.
-It now houses a collection of over 150 vehicles, as well as a full-size event center available to book.
+It now houses a collection of over 175 vehicles, as well as a full-size event center available to book.
 Each vehicle has a display which provides the visitor with the basic information of the vehicle in question.
 The information provided on the display includes the year, make, model, etc. of the vehicle.

 There are various types of vehicles on display.
 Some are pre-1950 historical vintage cars and others are classic cars of the post 1950s era.
 Some are unique because of their low mileage and have a special-interest value.
 The museum also has a collection of automobile related memorabilia and a vintage carousal.

-The museum is a non-profit organization open to the public.
-Guided tours have been provided to various organizations such as the local Veterans Administration Hospital, local community and social organizations, car clubs and trade school students.
-Besides the exhibits the museum has a conference room and a meeting room.
-The museum is also used for club meetings and wedding receptions.

 The oldest vehicle on display in the museum is an 1886 Benz Patent-Motorwagen.
 Other vehicles of note on exhibit are the following: